Alberto P. León: Biography

 He published 1992 his book 50 Years Of Investigation In Mexico Marquéz López Editorial Inc.

 In 1979 Leon started to conduct a research on cancer treatment.
 Unfortunately because of his old age he could not publish a scientific publication of the successful therapies cases applied.
 Nevertheless, he was able to cure some cases of cancer sick patients in his practice, and most of those where hopeless cases.

+Private life

-He married 1934 María del Refugio Lomelí Sánchez in Mexico City and they raised 9 children.
+He married María del Refugio Lomelí Sánchez in 1934 in Mexico City.
+They raised 9 children.